Skip to main content

 Education and Training

 I earned a Bachelor of Science degree in Biology with a concentration in genetics from the Pennsylvania State University and then went on to earn my Master's of Science degree in Genetic Counseling from Arcadia University.
+In 2023, I earned a PhD in Health Professions Education from the University of Maryland, Baltimore.
 I am certified by the American Board of Genetic Counseling.

 Biosketch